 The YMCA Language Assessment and Referral Service provides immigrants in Canada with English or French language assessment for the following government-funded programs:

-- LINC (Language Instruction to Newcomers to Canada) / CLIC (Cours de Langue pour les Immigrants au Canada)
+- LINC (Language Instruction for Newcomers to Canada)

 - LINC Home Study